Skip to main content

 What is the purpose of Form I-821D?

-Form I-821D is used to request consideration for Deferred Action for Childhood Arrivals (DACA), which allows eligible individuals to defer removal from the United States and obtain employment authorization.
-It is part of the U.S. immigration system managed by USCIS.
+Form I-821D is used to request consideration for Deferred Action for Childhood Arrivals (DACA), which allows eligible individuals to defer removal from the United States for a specified period.

 When is Form I-821D used?